 The global radio frequency identification (RFID) market for healthcare is expanding at a double-digit rate — and by 2022, it’s estimated to be worth $4.9 billion according to Grand View Research.
-This explosive growth stems back to the value and efficiency RFID promises to bring to healthcare organizations and the added level of security and safety it promises to bring to patients.
+This explosive growth stems back to the value and efficiency RFID labels promise to bring to healthcare organizations and the added level of security and safety it promises to bring to patients.

 RFID technology —a broad category encompassing many types of smart labels— has potentially limitless applications for driving accuracy and value for the healthcare industry.
 As hospitals, labs and entire supply chains adopt RFID technologies, they become smarter.
 They are able to track and trace every blood sample or pallet of medication.
 They have real-time visibility into inventory.
 They’re able to monitor the temperature of heat-sensitive drugs throughout the supply chain.
 In the end, smart labeling provides another layer of visibility, efficiency and, ultimately, patient safety to the healthcare industry.